lsulli/LidarManager/README.md

 ![alt text](./readme_image/fig9b.JPG)

-VRT is created on Default User folder (code use QgsApplication::qgisSettingsDirPath that returns the path to the settings directory in user's home dir) with a name as **vrt_yyyy_mm_dd_hh_mm_ss.vrt** and load on TOC.
+VRT is created on Default User folder (code use QgsApplication::qgisSettingsDirPath that returns the path to the settings directory in user's home dir) with a name as **vrt_yyyy_mm_dd_hh_mm_ss.vrt**, set to EPSG code selected in combobox and loads on TOC.
 User can save vrt where he prefer.

 NB: To create vrt file the code writes a batch file and run it on OSGeo4w shell.
 It's quite fast, faster than gdal python module, but with many files it could takes some time, be patient: thread process is not optimized.
 Log box reports it with a estimated process time: